-She has held a Mansfield-Luce Asia Scholar Fellowship (2020 – 2022) and was a Wilson Center China Fellow (2021-2022).
-Dr Souvannaseng has also been an APSA Asia Scholar and Non-Resident Fellow at the East West Center, Washington DC.
-She is a Research Affiliate of the Centre for Crisis Studies & Mitigation at the University of Manchester.
-Her research has been funded by Fulbright, Japan Foundation and UKRI grants.
+Pon has held a Mansfield-Luce Asia Fellowship (2020 – 2022) and a Wilson Center China Fellowship (2021-2022).
+Previously, she was an APSA Asia Scholar and Non-Resident Fellow at the East West Center, Washington DC (2018-2021).
+She is also a Research Affiliate of the Centre for Crisis Studies & Mitigation at the University of Manchester.
+Pon was a former Fulbright doctoral researcher in Laos, and UKRI funded post-doctoral researcher in Myanmar & Ghana.
+Her research has been supported by the Japan Foundation, Luce Foundation, and Bentley University Research Council.

-She believes in the importance and value of cross-disciplinary research in addressing developmental and environmental challenges.
-She has served as a researcher at the UN Research Institute for Social Development where she helped launch the UNRISD Flagship Report 2010.
-Pon has also served as a researcher for the ASEAN Labour Secretariat.
-She has served as a member of the Executive Committee and Reviews Editor for the Association for Southeast Asian Studies (UK) and currently serves as a Network B organizer for the Society of the Advancement of Socio-Economics (SASE).
-She holds a PhD from the London School of Economics.
+Pon is a strong believer in the importance and value of cross-disciplinary research in addressing developmental and environmental challenges.
+She served as a researcher at the UN Research Institute for Social Development where she helped launch the UNRISD Flagship Report 2010 and previously conducted research for the ASEAN Labour Secretariat.
+She currently serves as a Network B organizer for the Society of the Advancement of Socio-Economics (SASE) and on the Board of the TLC (Thailand, Laos, Cambodia) Studies Group for the Association for Asian Studies (AAS).
+She holds a PhD from the London School of Economics & Political Science.

 Contact